-Prose Sketch for Die Sieger
+Wagner's Prose Sketch for Die Sieger

-This drama, which never seems to have progressed beyond this short sketch (if Wagner wrote a prose draft, then it has not survived) was to be based on an
+Wagner's Buddhist drama never seems to have progressed beyond this short sketch; if he wrote a prose draft, then it has not survived.
+It was based on an avadāna (a tale of noble

-avadana (a tale of heroic and miraculous acts performed by the Buddha in any of his incarnations) from the collection Divyavadāna (folio 219a); called Sārdūla
+and miraculous acts performed by the Buddha in any of his incarnations) from the collection Divyavadāna (folio 219a); called Sārdūla

 - Shakyamuni [the future Buddha]